 The OS received a user interface refresh under Gingerbread.
 It added support for using near field communication (NFC) functions for smartphones that had the required hardware.
 The first phone to add both Gingerbread and NFC hardware was the Nexus S, which was co-developed by Google and Samsung.
 Gingerbread also laid the groundwork for the selfie, by adding in support for multiple cameras and video chat support within Google Talk.

 Android 3.0 Honeycomb

-This version of the OS is perhaps the odd ball of the bunch.
+This version of the OS is perhaps the oddball of the bunch.
 Honeycomb was released by Google for installation only on tablets and other mobile devices with larger displays than current smartphones.
-It was first introduced in February 2011, along with the first Motolola Xoom tablet, and included features such as a redesigned UI specifically for large screens, along with a notification bar placed on the bottom of a tablet’s display and more.
+It was first introduced in Feb.
+2011, along with the first Motolola Xoom tablet, and included features such as a redesigned UI specifically for large screens, along with a notification bar placed on the bottom of a tablet’s display.

 Android 4.0 Ice Cream Sandwich

-Released in October 2011, the Ice Cream Sandwich version of Android brought a number of new features for users.
-It combined many of the features of the tablet-only Honeycomb version with the smartphone oriented Gingerbread.
+Released in Oct.
+2011, the Ice Cream Sandwich version of Android brought a number of new features for users.
+It combined many of the features of the tablet-only Honeycomb version with the smartphone-oriented Gingerbread.
 It also included a “favorites tray” on the home screen, along with the first support for unlocking a phone by using its camera to take a picture of its owner’s face.
 That kind of biometric sign-in support has evolved and improved considerably since then.

 As of July 6, Google indicates that 0.7 percent of all Android devices are currently running some version of Android 4.0, which is only marginally more than Gingerbread.